ToolUniverse: An open platform for democratizing AI scientists: Supplementary Note: Overview of

-\toun is an ecosystem that wraps around any open or closed AI model, i.e., large language model (LLM), agent, or large reasoning model (LRM), and enables the user to create and refine their own entirely custom AI research assistant (i.e., AI scientist) without the need for additional training or finetuning.
-To achieve that, \toun connects the user-specified LLM/LRM/agent with a scientific toolkit (Supplementary Table~\ref{table:tool_type}).
-While advanced models possess planning and reasoning capabilities, scientific research cannot be conducted through reasoning alone. \toun addresses this by providing interactive scientific environments where models can use tools to obtain real-world feedback, effectively transforming internal cognitive processes into tangible research actions. \toun features a tool specification protocol that makes tools understandable to LLMs, LRMs, and AI agents regardless of their internal mechanisms, and an interaction protocol that allows tool use without the need to manage backend complexities.
+\toun is an ecosystem that exposes tools to any open or closed AI model, \ie, large language model (LLM), agent, or large reasoning model (LRM), allowing users to build AI research assistants (\ie, AI scientists) without additional training or finetuning.
+To achieve that, \toun provides the user-specified LLM/LRM/agent with a scientific toolkit (Supplementary Table~\ref{table:tool_type}).
+While advanced models possess planning and reasoning capabilities, scientific research cannot be conducted through reasoning alone. \toun addresses this by exposing executable tools that return experimental data, database query results, and model predictions. \toun defines an AI-tool interaction standard that makes tools understandable to LLMs, LRMs, and AI agents through natural-language descriptions and typed schemas, abstracting away backend differences.